History of the Los Angeles Kings: Bankruptcy and decline (1993–1997)

-The next chapter after the 1993 playoff run for the Kings was tough for Kings fans.
-Wayne Gretzky returned to his All-Star form for the 1993–94 season, and continued to lead the team with 38 goals and 92 assists for 130 points, winning his final Art Ross Trophy as the league's leader in points that season.
-On March 23, 1994, Gretzky surpassed Gordie Howe's NHL record for goals and became the all-time NHL leader in goals, assists and points.
-But despite Gretzky's leadership, and the individual efforts by Robitaille, Kurri and Blake, the Kings never recovered from a sluggish November and December and slumped to fifth place in the Pacific Division with only 66 points.
-They missed the playoffs for the first time since 1986.
-To add insult to injury, their newly established cross-freeway rivals, the Mighty Ducks of Anaheim, finished ahead of them in their division (both in attendance and standings) and their cross-state rivals the San Jose Sharks advanced to the second round in their first post-season appearance by upsetting the upstart Detroit Red Wings.
+The period after the 1993 playoff run saw the Kings fall on hard times.
+Wayne Gretzky returned to his All-Star form for the 1993–94 season, leading the team with 38 goals and 92 assists for 130 points and winning his final Art Ross Trophy as the league's leading scorer.
+On March 23, 1994, Gretzky surpassed Gordie Howe's NHL record for goals and became the all-time NHL leader in goals, assists, and points.
+Still, despite Gretzky's leadership, and the individual efforts of Robitaille, Kurri, and Blake, the Kings never recovered from a sluggish November and December and slumped to fifth place in the new Pacific Division with only 66 points, missing the playoffs for the first time since 1986.
+To add insult to injury, their newly established cross-freeway rivals, the Mighty Ducks of Anaheim, finished ahead of them in the division (both in attendance and in the standings), and their cross-state rivals, the San Jose Sharks, made their first playoff appearance in only their third season, nearly making the Conference Finals.

-By 1992, Bruce McNall was elected chairman of the NHL's board of governors, the second-most powerful post in the league.
+By 1992, Kings owner Bruce McNall was elected chairman of the NHL's Board of Governors, the second-most powerful post in the league.
 His support of Gary Bettman tipped the scales in favor of Bettman's election as the league's first commissioner.
-However, in December 1993, McNall defaulted on a loan from Bank of America, who threatened to force the Kings into bankruptcy unless he sold the team.
-McNall sold the team to IDB Communications founder Jeffrey Sudikoff and former Madison Square Garden president Joseph Cohen in the wake of a federal investigation into his financial practices.
-He also resigned from his position on the NHL board of governors.
-He ultimately pleaded guilty to five counts of conspiracy and fraud, and admitted to obtaining $236 million in fraudulent loans from six banks over ten years.
+However, in December 1993, McNall defaulted on a $90 million loan from Bank of America for which he had used the Kings as collateral; Bank of America threatened to force the team into bankruptcy unless it was sold by the end of the month.
+Despite an offer from Sony Corporation to buy the club, McNall instead sold the team to IDB Communications founder Jeffrey Sudikoff and former Madison Square Garden president Joseph Cohen.
+The sale closed in May 1994 amid a federal investigation into his financial practices.
+McNall also resigned from his position on the NHL Board of Governors, and ultimately pleaded guilty to five counts of conspiracy and fraud, and admitted to obtaining $236 million in fraudulent loans from six banks over ten years.
+In January 1997, he was sentenced to 70 months in prison.
+It later emerged that McNall's free-spending ways put the Kings in serious financial trouble.
+At one point, Cohen and Sudikoff were even unable to meet player payroll, and were ultimately forced into bankruptcy in 1995.